 The easiest way to get entire boxes of samples shipped right to your door at no cost is to sign up for Daily Goodie Box and Try Products.

-Both companies will mail you boxes of free samples that you can taste test and evaluate.
+Both companies will mail you boxes of free samples that you can taste-test and evaluate.
 Again, absolutely for free!

 Here’s how you can get free food samples by mail, too!

-- Send a food sample request directly to company websites — Go to the website of your favorite brand.
-For example, visit the official Nestlé site.
-If there is no option to join a newsletter, your next bet is to find the contact form.
 It is highly unlikely for company sites to be live without a working contact form, so use this opportunity to ask for free food samples.

 If you can go out, check out what Costco has to offer.
 Costco is known to have some of the best variations of food samples, especially during weekends and holidays like Thanksgiving and Christmas where there is plenty of partying and eating involved.